MAT 431 with a grade of C or better.

 There will be two midterm exams and a cumulative final exam.
 Each exam will consist of an in-class portion (weighted 70%) and a take-home portion (weighted 30%).
 The in-class portions of the midterm exams are tentatively scheduled for Friday, February 22 (week 6) and Friday, April 12 (week 12).
 The take-home portions of midterm exams will typically be due the following Wednesday.
 Each midterm exam will be worth 20% of your overall grade.
 The final exam is schedule for Wednesday, May 8 at 10:00AM-12:00PM and is worth 25% of your overall grade.
 Make-up exams will only be given under extreme circumstances, as judged by me.
 In general, it will be best to communicate conflicts ahead of time.

 You are allowed and encouraged to work together on homework.
-However, each student is expected to turn in his or her own work.
+However, each student is expected to turn in their own work.
 In general, late homework will not be accepted.
 However, you are allowed to turn in three late homework assignments with no questions asked.
 Unless you have made arrangements in advance with me, homework turned in after class will be considered late.
 When doing your homework, I encourage you to consult the Elements of Style for Proofs.
 Your overall homework grade will be worth 20% of your final grade.

 On each homework assignment, please write (i) your name, (ii) name of course, and (iii) Daily/Weekly Homework number.
 You can find the list of assignments on the homework page.
 I reserve the right to modify the homework assignments as I see necessary.